-When I’m not using my morning commute to work to draft blog posts, I usually spend those hours catching up on gaming news.
-Lately it seems as though there isn’t a week which goes by where I don’t come across something which inspires a discussion.
+Lately it seems as though there isn’t a week which goes by where I don’t come across gaming news which inspires a discussion.
 Last month was no exception: this time it was an article on the Metro website entitled Survey hails rise of ‘granny gamers’ with one in four over-65s playing video games.

 The research was apparently commissioned by Ukie’s Must Play May, a campaign designed to bring families together to play the most appropriate and enjoyable releases.
 Unfortunately I haven’t been able to track down the original source and see the findings for myself but according to the Metro, a survey of 2,000 adults revealed that as many as 27% of over-65s claimed to have played a video game in the past five years.
 This increased to 85% for under-35s, and I’ve gathered the following figures together.